okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 1. Review feedback.
    - After submission, the OIN team reviews your integration.
 See [Understand the submission review process](#understand-the-submission-review-process).
 1. Publish to OIN catalog.
-   - The OIN team publishes your integration after they verified that your integration works as intended for your Okta customers.
+   - The OIN team publishes your integration after they verify that your integration works as intended for your Okta customers.

 <div>